 Last but not least, be human to each other.
 We live in unprecedent times and we need to show empathy.
 At the end of the day, we’re social creatures and you’re definitely not the only one missing the social interactions of office life.
 Be proactive in providing opportunities for others to engage and share whatever is on their minds.
 Set up a video chat with your colleagues randomly talking about life and even play a virtual quiz.
 Remember, small gestures in life matter and can make a big difference at a time when many of us are feeling disconnected.

-Do you have an idea how to stay connected with remote employees?
+Do you have an idea how to stay connected with remote employees (remote jobs in Malta)?
 Share it with us!